canismarko/dungeon-sheets/README.rst

 .. note::

-   Dungeon sheets requires **at least python 3.6**.
+   dungeon-sheets requires **at least python 3.6**.
 This is mostly due to the liberal use of f-strings_.
 If you want to use it with previous versions of python 3, you'll probably have to replace all the f-strings with the older ``.format()`` method or string